-- Launch this newly installed Silicon app and click on “Open” to grant it required permissions.
-App will check for any available updates.
+- Launch this newly installed Silicon app and click on “Open” to grant it the required permissions.
+The app will check for any available updates.
 If there are updates available, first click on Install to update the app.
-When you are done, click on Start Scanning button.
+When you are done, click on the Start Scanning button.
 It will scan your Applications library to locate all the apps.

-- When you run Silicon app on an Apple M1 Mac, you will see some apps that are Universal (it means, they can run natively on both Intel and Apple M1 Macs) and some that are Intel only.
-The Intel-only apps are running using Rosetta 2 translation layer.
+- When you run the Silicon app on an Apple M1 Mac, you will see some Universal apps (it means, they can run natively on both Intel and Apple M1 Macs) and some that are Intel only.
+The Intel-only apps are running using the Rosetta 2 translation layer.

 Check Apple M1 App Compatibility on your Mac

 In this tutorial, we have explained two methods for checking Apple M1 app compatibility.
 Using the first method, you can check your app compatibility before you buy the Apple M1 Mac.
-And the second method is useful for the people who have already purchased Apple M1 Mac.
+The second method is useful for people who have already purchased an Apple M1 Mac.